sapnaK04/Timer/README.md

 - `style.css`: CSS file for styling the timer.
 - `script.js`: JavaScript file for handling the timer logic.

-## Customization

-You can customize the initial countdown time and styling by modifying the `countdownTime` variable in the `script.js` file and the styles in the `style.css` file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.